nayeemahmed24/Nest-Demo/README.md

 ## Description

 This is a demo project using NestJS.
 I have implemented user module and filtering in it.
+Postman collection attached to it.
 Remaining Task:
 - Seeder (It was taking time so need some R&D).